tmarois/Filebase/README.md

 If you want to modify the `composer.json` manually, add `"tmarois/filebase" : "^1.0"` to your `required`

-You do not need to use composer, just download the files, and include it within your application, it does not have any dependencies, you will just need to keep it updated with any future releases.
+If you do not want to use composer, download the files, and include it within your application, it does not have any dependencies, you will just need to keep it updated with any future releases.

 ## Usage